As a depositor at Zions Bank, we want you to know how your deposits are insured and how you can increase your amount of insurance protection.

 Accounts Covered by FDIC Insurance for up to $250,000

-By law, the maximum amount of Federal Deposit Insurance Corporation (FDIC) coverage on accounts is $250,000 for each depositor at each insured depository institution and for each account ownership category.
+The maximum amount of Federal Deposit Insurance Corporation (FDIC) coverage is $250,000 for each depositor at each insured depository institution and for each account ownership category.

 Special Rule for Sweep Investments